Frequently Asked Questions

 Where do I park when I arrive for my self-guided tour?

-Detailed information on your self-guided tour, including where to park and the available unit you will be viewing, will be provided ahead of time or upon arrival.
-A map of the community will also be provided to you.
-If you have questions when you arrive, please call your leasing agent for additional details.
+Detailed information to prepare you for your self-guided tour, including where to park along with the available apartment homes you will be viewing, will be provided ahead of time or upon arrival.
+A map of the community will also be provided.
+If you have questions when you arrive, please contact your leasing specialist for additional details.

-What type of apartment types and floor plans do you offer?
+What apartment types and floor plans do you offer?

-Our nearly 250 apartment communities located in some of the most desired locations along the West Coast offer a variety of home sizes and floor plans for you to choose from.
-From smaller floor plans like studios and one-bedroom apartments to more spacious two- and three-bedroom floor plans and townhomes, you’re sure to find the perfect fit for you.
-Many communities offer apartments with a den or loft for additional space, and select communities offer luxury penthouse apartments.
+Our nearly 250 apartment communities located in some of the most sought-after locations along the West Coast offer a variety of home sizes and floor plans for you to choose from.
+You're sure to find the perfect fit, from smaller floor plans like studios and one-bedroom apartments to more spacious two- and three-bedroom floor plans and townhomes.
+Many communities also offer apartments with a den or loft for additional space, and select communities offer luxury penthouse apartments.

-For more information about apartment options and availability, visit the Floor Plans and Pricing tab on your desired community’s landing page.
+For more information about apartment options and availability, visit our Floor Plans and Pricing tab on your desired community’s landing page.

 What documents will I need to get the leasing process started?